insure logo

 “Minor health issues, such as high blood pressure, controlled diabetes or cholesterol, to name a few, are not going to prevent you from qualifying (for mortgage disability insurance),” Martin says.
 “Mortgage disability policies are more forgiving than traditional disability insurance when it comes to pre-existing health conditions and it is easier to get an approval.”

-What does mortgage disability insurance cost?
+How much does mortgage disability insurance cost?

 Disability insurance companies use your mortgage amount, health, age and occupation to determine your mortgage disability insurance premiums.